 The primary resource for service of the cadet corps' mathematical needs is the Open Mathematics Lab (OML).
-Its design allows cadets to freely seek and find as much help as needed for any of VMI's mathematics core curriculum courses and precalculus, differential equations, matrix algebra, and multivariable calculus courses.
+Its design allows cadets to freely seek and find as much help as needed for any of VMI's mathematics core curriculum courses and pre-calculus, differential equations, matrix algebra, and multivariable calculus courses.
 The model for the lab is one wherein tutors are prepared to help cadets in an open and shared setting, where no appointments are necessary.
 OML tutors are trained, knowledgeable, and current on the specific techniques and problems taught by VMI mathematics teaching faculty.
 The OML is meant to complement and support, but not replace, course activities within the VMI mathematics curriculum.

 Miller Academic Center.
 The Miller Academic Center's motto is "Empowering Cadets to be Extraordinary!"
 Whether a cadet is transitioning from high school to college, finding coursework difficult, or wanting to enhance skills to achieve academic stars, the Miller Academic Center has programs and services to facilitate cadet's achievement of optimal academic success.
 Time management skills, effective study skills, and strategies to balance the academic, military, athletic, and personal responsibilities are offered by the MAC.
 Programs include Group Study Sessions, Project Success, and Operation Excel.
-Cadets can also meet individually with staff to discuss questions or concerns about academic success at VMI.
+The MAC collaborates with both faculty and cadets to ensure an accurate and grounded network of programs and services.
+Cadets may also meet individually with staff to discuss questions or concerns about academic success at VMI.